-We also developed a Major Emergency Plan© as there has been little or no attempt to produce plans which co-ordinate one hospital with another, even in respect of terminology, or to co-ordinate the hospital plans with other plans related to the Primary Care Trusts, Strategic Health Authorities or other organisations.
+We also developed a Major Emergency Plan© as there has been little or no attempt to produce plans which co-ordinate one hospital with another, even in respect of terminology, or to co-ordinate the hospital plans with other plans related to Hospital Trusts, Clinical Commissioning groups or other organisations.

 The Major Emergency Plan© provides a generic framework for both major incidents and business continuity issues which can be easily modified to incorporate local names and locations etc. It is being used in some NHS hospitals and Independent Sector hospitals.

 A specialist product we also developed was the Priority Cleaning System© which ensures that potentially or actually contaminated spaces are appropriately and hygienically cleaned using a UK Ministry of Justice approved protocol.
 This is being introduced into the whole of the HM Prison Service but could be used also in other services or organisations where a duty of care exists to room occupants.